-\textbf{Qualitative Results Comparison.}\quad As shown in Fig.~\ref{fig:qual}, our method generates results with higher visual fidelity and semantic accuracy.
-In the first row, other methods produce artifacts or distortions, while ours maintains facial realism.
+As demonstrated in Fig.~\ref{fig:qual}, our method generates results with higher visual fidelity and semantic accuracy.
+In the first row, other methods produce artifacts or distortions, while ours maintains portrait realism.
 In the third row, ControlNet and ControlNet++ wrongly add condiment bottles, and ControlAR generates an extra tray.
-Only our model accurately follows both the layout and the prompt, demonstrating better structure understanding and semantic control.
+Only our model accurately follows both the layout and the prompt, demonstrating better semantic understanding and structure control.